Debdyuti-01/CryptoZombies/README.md

 Shriya Bannikop (885196238) - shriyabannikop@csu.fullerton.edu

 ### Improvements
+- Updated frontend UI to make it look better
-- Added new Buttons
+- Added new Buttons and tabs redirecting to another site
 - Added images to demo zombies in a better way
-- Deployed to Goerli test network
+- Deployed to Sepolia test network
 - Added smart kitty contract in the backend
-- Updated frontend UI to make it look better

 ### Project URL